Tutorial to build ODA-Component from Open-API Reference Implementation

 When we depoy this nodejs code for use within Kubernetes, it will connect to MongoDb using a url which is provided by a Kubernetes service.
 We also use environment variable to allow Kubernetes to, for example, determine the path where the API is exposed.

-3.1 Configure mongoDb connection url to use within Kubernetes
+3.1 Configure MongoDb connection url to use within Kubernetes

 In the utils/mongoUtils.js file, you will need to update the local connection string to a url that wil work within Kubernetes (this will match the kubernetes service name for mongoDb).
 Note we include a release name passed as an environment variable (as we could potentially deploy multiple instances of a component in the same canvas).